-The Company's largest gross exposure is to UK and US Asbestos and Deafness claims.
-However, net concentrations to insurance risks are immaterial due to the reinsurance with NICo and AIL as captured within the Company's SCR.
+The Company's largest gross exposure is to UK and US asbestos and deafness claims.
+However, net concentrations to insurance risks are immaterial due to the reinsurance with NICo and the ARD agreement with AIL as captured within the Company's SCR.

-The Company manages its exposure to general insurance risk through the application of controls frameworks that include:
+The Company manages its exposure to general insurance risk through the application of control frameworks that include:

-- Claims reserving that is undertaken by outsourced functions and reviewed by local actuaries, with periodic independent external reviews by consulting actuaries; - Governance of outsourced functions performing claims management and reserving on behalf of the Company; and - Documented claims management philosophies and procedures.
+- Claims reserving that is undertaken by outsourced functions and reviewed by local actuaries, with periodic independent external reviews by consulting actuaries; - · Governance of outsourced functions writing products on behalf of the Company; and - Documented claims management philosophies and procedures.

 The primary technique used to mitigate underwriting risk is reinsurance, in particular the reinsurance and ARD agreements purchased with NICo and AIL, respectively.
-The management of insurance risk is overseen by specific senior management committees, namely the London Market Reserving Committee and the Latents Senior Leadership Team (LSLT).
-The on-going effectiveness of the reinsurance arrangements is reviewed annually by the Company's Actuarial Function and the Board.
+The management of insurance risk is overseen by specific senior management committees, namely the AIL Reserve and Projections Committee and the Latents Senior Leadership Team.
+The on-going effectiveness of these reinsurance arrangements is reviewed annually by the Company's Actuarial Function and the Board

-Descriptions of the methods used, assumptions made and outcomes of stress and scenario testing and sensitivity analysis is provided in section C.7.1.
+Descriptions of the methods used, assumptions made and outcomes of stress and scenario testing and sensitivity analysis are provided in section C.7.1.